Overview of the hydroserverpy.api

 Things

 Things (or sites) are one of the core data elements managed in HydroServer.
 Things represent a location or site at which one or more datastreams of observations are collected.
 All datastreams in HydroServer must be associated with a thing/site.
-The examples below demonstrate the actions you can take to manage things in HydroServer.
+The examples below demonstrate how to use hydroserverpy to manage things in HydroServer.

 Example: Get Things